dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/4-Text Preprocessing.md

 The preprocessing of the text data is an essential step as it makes the raw text ready for mining, i.e., it becomes easier to extract information from the text and apply machine learning algorithms to it.
 If we skip this step then there is a higher chance that you are working with noisy and inconsistent data.
 The objective of this step is to clean noise those are less relevant to find the sentiment of tweets such as punctuation, special characters, numbers, and terms which don’t carry much weightage in context to the text[11].

 In one of the later stages, we will be extracting numeric features from our Twitter text data.
 This feature space is created using all the unique words present in the entire data.
-So, if we preprocess our data well, then we would be able to get a better quality feature space[11].
+So, if we preprocess our data well, then we would be able to get a better quality feature space.

 # Section 3- Main Steps involved in Data Preparation for Sentiment Analysis
 In this section, we will discuss the steps involved in preparing the data for sentiment analysis using logistic regression.

 ## 1- Data Collection:

 The first step in any sentiment analysis project is to collect a suitable dataset.
-This can be done by scraping data from social media platforms, online reviews, or any other relevant sources.The first step for any supervised machine learning project is to gather the data to train and test your model [11].
+This can be done by scraping data from social media platforms, online reviews, or any other relevant sources.The first step for any supervised machine learning project is to gather the data to train and test your model.

 Key considerations during this phase include: